Assessing Your Customers’ Needs When Supplying a Trade Garage Door

-Whether they are looking to maximize space, improve security or increase their curb value for a future sale, there are some key things they should consider.
-Here are the key things you should make your customers aware of when purchasing a new garage door.
+Whether they are looking to maximize space, improve security or increase their kerb value for a future sale, there are some key things they should consider.
+Here are the key things you should make your customers aware of when they’re purchasing a new garage door.

 This might not be the first thing your customers consider when selecting a new garage door, but it is one of the most important.
 From wood, metal, PVC or even fiberglass, there a lot of considerations, each offering unique benefits.

-For example, steel or GRP fibreglass is often a question we find ourselves answering a lot.
+For example, whether to choose steel or GRP fibreglass is a question we often find ourselves answering.
 Steel offers a strong and low maintenance option, whereas GRP (glass reinforced plastic) is all about looks but also offers good security.

 You can find a full breakdown of steel and GRP fibreglass here.

-Garages are particularly attractive to thieves or many reasons, and it is important to make your customers aware of the risks, so you can advise them accordingly on selecting the right garage door.
+Garages are particularly attractive to thieves for many reasons.
+Therefore, it’s important to make your trade garage door customers aware of the risks, so you can advise them on selecting the right option for their needs.

-Whilst upgrading the lock on the garage door to steel lock bars may be a quick fix if your customer is reluctant to invest in a brand new garage door, it may not be enough if their garage door has seen better days.
+Upgrading the lock on the garage door to steel lock bars may be a quick fix if your customer is reluctant to invest in a brand new garage door.
+However, it may not be enough if their garage door has seen better days.

-For the best all-rounder that has strong security, the popular up-and-over garage doors may be the best option, especially if your customer has a larger driveway and space is not an issue.
+For the best all-rounder that has strong security, the popular up-and-over garage doors may be the best option.
+This is especially the case if your customer has a larger driveway, so space is not an issue.

-How the customer will inevitably use the garage is the main factor that will decide what type of garage door they will select.
-Each has its own merits for different purposes and the following covers most garage uses:
+How the customer will use the garage is the main factor that should influence what type of garage door they select.
+Each option has its own merits for different purposes.
+The following garage doors cover most garage uses.

-Overall, communication is important, and you should try to understand what your customer wants to use the space to be able to advise them on the perfect solution.
-For more information, or to speak to one of our experts, please get in touch and here is a dedicated page for trade garage doors.
+Overall, communication is important, and you should try to understand what your customer wants to use the space for, in order to be able to advise them on the perfect solution.
+For more information, or to speak to one of our experts, please get in touch.
+Here’s a link to our dedicated page for trade garage doors.